telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 ## Troubleshooting

-### JavaScript "JSZip is not found" Error
+### JavaScript Error Is Thrown That JSZip Is Not Found

-Clicking the **Export to Excel** button or calling the `saveAsExcel` throws an exception if the JSZip JavaScript library is not found.
+Clicking **Export to Excel** or calling the `saveAsExcel` throws an exception if the JSZip JavaScript library is not found.
 To solve this issue, include JSZip in the page.
 For more information on this, see [the introductory help topic about exporting to Excel](/framework/excel/introduction#requirements).

-### Export Not Working in Internet Explorer and Safari
+### Excel Export Is Not Working in Internet Explorer and Safari

-Internet Explorer 9, or older, and Safari do not support the option for saving a file and require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).
-Set the [`proxyURL`](/api/javascript/ui/grid#configuration-excel.proxyURL) option to specify the server proxy URL.
+Internet Explorer 9 and Safari do not support the option for saving a file and require the implementation of a [server proxy](/framework/save-files/introduction#browser-support).
+Set the [`proxyURL`](/api/javascript/ui/grid#configuration-excel.proxyURL) option to specify the server proxy URL, as shown below.

-###### Example - user server proxy
+###### Example

     <script src="https://cdnjs.cloudflare.com/ajax/libs/jszip/2.4.0/jszip.min.js"></script>